laravel-ja/ja-docs-11.x/original-en/helpers.md

 @endfor
 ```

-By default, the `fake` function will utilize the `app.faker_locale` configuration option in your `config/app.php` configuration file; however, you may also specify the locale by passing it to the `fake` function.
+By default, the `fake` function will utilize the `app.faker_locale` configuration option in your `config/app.php` configuration.
+Typically, this configuration option is set via the `APP_FAKER_LOCALE` environment variable.
+You may also specify the locale by passing it to the `fake` function.
 Each locale will resolve an individual singleton:

     fake('nl_NL')->name()